 Simply put, an electronic signature is a way of endorsing a document without the use of an individual providing their signature in ink (wet signature).

 There are multiple ways to obtain or provide an electronic signature, including digital signatures.
-Digital signatures are a type of electronic signature that uses a specific type of encrypted technology to further protect the integrity of electronic signatures.
+Digital signatures are a type of electronic signature that uses a specific kind of encrypted technology to further protect the integrity of electronic signatures.
 Some companies prefer this added layer of safety when requesting or offering electronic signatures.
 The question still remains; are these electronic signatures legal?

 Are Electronic Signatures legally binding?